 After watching your session recordings, you end up with a list of issues that cause people to bounce.
 You need to rearrange that list based on priority and start working on the most pressing issue first.
 Identify the main problem that does the most damage to your revenue or to the overall user experience.

-3. Improve User Experience with Session Replay
+3. Improve User Experience with Session Recordings

 Put yourself in the user’s shoes and figure out which improvements have to be made in order to guarantee a more enjoyable user experience.
 You can get more information out of a session recording than by asking people directly.